Primary Reformers

 The expected benefits from coating have been realized in many fired heaters and reformers.
 The typical 1.0-5.0% capacity increase or energy savings provide a significant benefit.
 Combined with more uniform heat flux and heat transfer from re-radiating refractory surfaces, lower bridgewall temperature and emissions, this technology makes a meaningful contribution to the overall reformer performance.

-The performance life of the coating system applied to a refractory surface is related to the furnace box temperature and exposure to localized flame impingement.
-The lifetime benefit is typically 6-8 years, after which we can reapply the coating to regain the maximum performance.
+The performance life of the coating system applied to a refractory surface of the Steam Methane Reformer is related to the furnace box temperature and exposure to localized flame impingement.
+The extended lifetime benefit is typically 6-8 years, after which we can reapply the coating to regain the maximum performance.